zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 For these reasons, not just anyone can pilot an Aetherion.
 The requirement is not a **skill**.
 It is a **state of being**.

 You cannot train someone to pilot an Aetherion the way you train someone to fly an airplane.
-You must **transform** them—or select those who have already transformed themselves.
+You must **transform** them, or select those who have already transformed themselves.

 ### 5.2 Two Paths to the Pilot Profile